 The OLS tracks continue from Osgoode Station through the subway tunnels east under Queen Street to an interchange station under the existing TTC Line 1 Queen Station.
 The Ontario Line Queen Station will be connected with TTC Line 1 Queen Station and the PATH system.
 An underground track crossover will be constructed east of Queen Station for maintenance and emergency diversion purposes.
 East of the crossover, the tunnels continue under Queen Street East to the Moss Park Station, located on the north side of Queen Street East between George Street and Sherbourne Street.
-From Moss Park Station the tunnels turn south and travels underground to Corktown Station near the intersection of Berkeley Street and King Street East.
+From Moss Park Station the tunnels turn south and travels underground to Corktown Station near the intersection of Berkeley Street and Front Street East.
 An EEB connected to the station will be located on the east side of Berkeley Street, north of Front Street.
 From Corktown Station, the tunnels turn southeast and travels under Distillery Lane.

 An EEB will be located west of Cherry Street in the Metrolinx Union Station Rail Corridor RoW with emergency access provided from Cherry Street and Lakeshore Boulevard East.
-An additional EEB is proposed at the foot of Tannery Road in the Metrolinx Union Station Rail Corridor RoW.
 The tunnels reach the surface at the Don Yard Portal, located just west of the Don River, to the north of the existing GO Transit Union Station Rail Corridor and Don Yard train storage facility and to the southeast of Mill Street.
 Retaining walls will be constructed from the portal face on both sides of the tracks as the elevation ascends from below grade to at-grade.
 The tracks will cross the Lower Don River on a new bridge, the Lower Don Bridge, that will be constructed on the north side of the existing rail bridge.
 Once the tracks cross the Lower Don River, the tracks will be located on the northwest side of the Joint Corridor that runs from the Don Valley Parkway in the south to Gerrard Street East in the north.

-The East Harbour Station will be located south of Eastern Avenue and Broadview Avenue and will support transfer between Ontario Line and GO transit through the station concourse.
+The East Harbour Station will be located south of Eastern Avenue and Broadview Avenue and will be an interchange station with GO Transit.
 Moving northeast along the Joint Corridor, the tracks will enter the Riverside/Leslieville Station at Queen Street East.
 The tracks continue into Gerrard Station at Gerrard Street East and Carlaw Avenue, with a new rail bridge at the intersection of Gerrard Street East and Carlaw Avenue to accommodate the tracks.
 North of Gerrard Station, the tracks begin to descend from the Gerrard portal underground.
 The Gerrard portal is situated south of the intersection of Pape Avenue and Langley Street immediately north of the Joint Corridor.
 Once underground at the Gerrard portal, the subway tunnels will continue north along Pape Avenue to Pape Station at Danforth Avenue and Pape Avenue.
 An EEB is planned to be located at Bain Avenue and Pape Avenue.